Services

 Survey of Existing Buildings

 Prior to any design work commencing a full measured survey must be carried out on site.
 This will involve the Architect taking measurements of all principal rooms inside as well as measurements externally.
 If the house is a new build a contour survey will be required of the levels of the site.
-Similarly percolcation tests and report will be required for a new build.
+Similarly percolation tests and report will be required for a new build.

 Planning Permission Preparation & Submission